San Jose and Santa Ynez station

+History

 J Church and N Judah trains began using the extension of the J Church line along San Jose Avenue for carhouse moves on August 31, 1991.
-Although these trips were open to passengers, the extension and its stops did not open for full-time service until June 19, 1993.
+Although these trips were open to passengers, the extension and its stops did not open for full-time J Church service until June 19, 1993.

 In March 2014, Muni released details of the proposed implementation of their Transit Effectiveness Project (later rebranded MuniForward), which included a variety of stop changes for the J Church line.
 The inbound platform at Santa Ynez, currently less than the length of a single Muni Metro car, would be extended.
+In 2015, an SFMTA study recommended the addition of accessible "key stop" ramps between Santa Ynez and Santa Rosa, to be located at San Juan Avenue (inbound) and Nantucket Avenue (outbound).
+Planning for the J Church Safety and Accessibility Project began in 2022.
+The 2015-proposed key stop locations were deemed substandard, in part because they would be located separate from the regular platforms.
+Instead, the Santa Ynez boarding islands would be extended, with key stops at their outer end.
+The project was approved in October 2023, with most construction to take place in 2025–2027.